- Nov 07, 2017

 - Benefit from a platform that’s optimized for performance, even on modest servers.

 Price: DokuWiki is free to use.

-Let’s recap four of the top wiki platforms available:
+Let’s recap four of the best wiki software platforms available:

-- Tiki: A powerful wiki platform that also supports blogs and forums.
+- Tiki: A powerful wiki software platform that also supports blogs and forums.

 - Media Wiki: This is the same software that powers Wikipedia, so it’s optimized for large websites.

-- ProProfs Knowledgebase: A premium wiki platform that takes a user-friendly approach.
+- ProProfs Knowledgebase: A premium wiki software platform that takes a user-friendly approach.